-Below is al the basic information regarding the visa procedures.
-For all the information please visit the website of the Dutch Ministry of Foreign Affairs.
+Below we have gathered the basic information regarding visa procedures for entry into the Netherlands.
+No rights can be derived from this page – for the most up to date information please visit the website of the Dutch Ministry of Foreign Affairs.

-Whether a prospective visitor requires a visa depends on his nationality and how long he intends to stay in the Netherlands.
+Whether a prospective visitor requires a visa depends on their nationality and how long they intend to stay in the Netherlands.
 Nationals of many countries require a visa for an uninterrupted stay of up to three months.

 Burma (see Myanmar)